NIOSH N95 designation for filtering facepiece respirators (FFR)

 - not use terminology or naming conventions associated with other standards

 This labelling requirement is specified in section 21(1)(h) of the Medical Devices Regulations (MDR).
 It requires that performance specifications are included on a medical device label if it is necessary for the proper use of the medical device.
 Respirator performance specifications are inherent in respirator standards.
-Overall, respirator labelling is expected to comply with sections 21-23 of the MDR.
+Overall, respirator labelling is expected to comply with sections 21 to 23 of the MDR.

-Canada has no national standard for FFRs at this time, however Canadian manufacturers can follow the safety and performance specification guidance.
-Health Canada will issue an Interim Order authorization when comparative NIOSH testing is confirmed by independent testing facilities.
+Health Canada issues an interim order authorization when comparative NIOSH testing is confirmed by independent testing facilities.
+Testing through a Standards Council of Canada-accredited laboratory will also be accepted if manufacturers are certifying through the CSA Group.
 You can find further information on the regulatory considerations for FFRs in this notice.

 To maintain NIOSH approval, respirators must: